 A tax buyer can purchase your delinquent taxes at an annual year end auction.

 Tax buyer cast bids against one another that lower rather than raise the percentage of penalty to be applied to the specific parcel's taxes being sold.
 No penalty bid in excess of 18% shall be accepted.
 The successful bidder is the one who bids the lowest percentage of interest.
-The tax buyer pays to the Collector the amount of taxes, special assessments, interest, and costs due as of the date of Tax Sale.
+The tax buyer pays to the Treasurer the amount of taxes, special assessments, interest, and costs due as of the date of Tax Sale.
 The County Clerk then maintains the amount due to redeem the taxes by applying the penalty bid plus various other fees listed under "Procedure to be followed after Tax Sale."
-The Collector (Treasurer) is responsible for determining who may bid on properties.
+The Treasurer is responsible for determining who may bid on properties.

 Once they have purchased the delinquent taxes, they can add interest and late fees that will increase the total the property owner owes.
 This total has to be paid off within 3 years, otherwise ownership of the property, not the home, will go to the tax buyer.
 In addition, it is important to remain up-to-date on the following year(s) property taxes.
 If a tax buyer owns a property's delinquent taxes, they can purchase the current year taxes 10 business days after the bill is mailed if the property taxes haven't been paid for the current year yet.